crubier/lil/README.md

 2. Have a working installation of the latest release of [Xtext](http://www.eclipse.org/Xtext/)

 ## Installation

+1. Clone this repository in your desktop

+2. Import by linking the 4 projects found in /projects into a fresh xtext workspace

+3. Build and launch using launch configurations stored in /projects/com.crubier.lil/launch

+4. Enjoy the samples found in /sample projects

+If this seems a bit abstract to you, if you are unsure about what to do exactly, feel free to follow the next chapter which will go through these steps in detail

+## Installation in detail

 Once you are ready to install the **lil** framework into (framework_path), do the following: